wrightomated/blood-bowl-roster/README.md

 npm run dev
 ```

 Navigate to [localhost:5000](http://localhost:5000).
-You should see your app running.
+You should see the app running.

-If you're using [Visual Studio Code](https://code.visualstudio.com/) we recommend installing the official extension [Svelte for VS Code](https://marketplace.visualstudio.com/items?itemName=svelte.svelte-vscode).
-If you are using other editors you may need to install a plugin in order to get syntax highlighting and intellisense.
+If you're using [Visual Studio Code](https://code.visualstudio.com/) [Svelte for VS Code](https://marketplace.visualstudio.com/items?itemName=svelte.svelte-vscode) is pretty handy.

 ## Building and running in production mode